Home

 • Clifford (aka Burford's Red Flesh)

-• Found growing on the home site of Patrick Henry by Henry Bruford.
+• Found growing on the home site of Patrick Henry by Tom Burford (formerly Burford Brothers Nursery).
 Medium size fruit.
 Solid red skin covered with light russeting.
 Solid red flesh, juicy, very tart flavor.
 Can be used for cider, ripens mid september.

 • Derek's Pink Dream